-A lot of activities, like driving home, showering or cooking, you do on routine.
-Everything gets done, but in the meantime your mind is with what still has to be done tomorrow or what you could have done better yesterday.
-You live your life without being aware and that’s a shame!
+A lot of things, like driving home or showering, you do on routine.
+You do everything, but in the meantime your mind is with what still has to be done tomorrow or yesterday’s annoying conversation.
+You live your life without really being there and that’s a pity.

 It has also been confirmed that mindfulness ensures a higher quality of life.
-Not only do you feel less stressed, the level of the stress hormone cortisol already drops at 12.5 minutes of meditation per day.
+Not only do you feel less stressed, the level of the stress hormone cortisol actually decreases even at 12.5 minutes of meditation per day.